Variational Poisson Denoising via Augmented Lagrangian Methods: Concluding remarks

 \subsection{Acknowledgments}

+The authors sincerely thank an anonymous reviewer of an earlier version of this paper who suggested the investigation of the reformulation \eqref{eq:VPDaff}.
 The research of Christian Kanzow and Gerd Wachsmuth was supported by the German Research Foundation (DFG) within the priority program ``Non-smooth and Complementarity-based Distributed Parameter Systems: Simulation and Hierarchical Optimization'' (SPP 1962) under grant numbers KA 1296/24-2 and WA 3636/4-2, respectively.